 As consumer research habits continually shift to the internet, the importance of a strong web presence for businesses continues to grow.
 With this demand for more traffic has become a lucrative opportunity for service providers offering SEO, PPC and social media marketing services.

-Anybody who has a rudimentary understanding of digital marketing can build a website and claim to be an agency.
+While anybody who has a rudimentary understanding of digital marketing can build a website and claim to be an agency.
 However, agencies are service businesses, and as with all service businesses, their main asset is their reputation.
 A reputation that is earned through years of transparent service that created value for clients.

 In addition to a positive reputation, agencies that can be sold have processes in place to market, onboard, fulfill orders and interface with clients.

 Like any small business transaction, the buyer needs to have the skills in order to operate the business successfully.
 In the case of marketing agencies, this means that other marketing agencies are the most likely acquirers.
 When one business buys out another business in the same industry, they are called a strategic buyer.

 In addition to their own marketing efforts to obtain clients, marketing agencies can look to acquire another agency to expand their client book.
 This is most commonly seen with a larger business acquiring a number of smaller businesses.
 Although, there are a number of incidences of the minnow eating the whale as well.

 Another buyer of marketing agencies could be a career changer from either the IT or tech industries.

 Many professionals desire the lifestyle and freedom that small business ownership provides and are often times able to get very favorable financing terms from the SBA to acquire a US based marketing agency.
 This will likely be the most desirable scenario to sell the business, as SBA loans make for cash closes.
 However, the business must be based in the US with clean tax returns for the past two years and the buyer must be able to prove that they are a capable business manager.